 All events organised under the auspices of World Sailing must conduct a thorough risk assessment prior to the commencement of any activities.

-1.2 Identified risks must be minimised or eliminated to the extent possible through appropriate safety measures and procedures.
+1.2 Identified risks must be mitigated to the extent possible through appropriate safety measures and procedures.

 Equipment Compliance